decyphertek-io/decyphertek/docs/products/azure/semaphore-ui.md

 Semaphore UI is an open-source platform designed to manage Ansible, OpenTofu, Terraform and bash scripts via a web browser.
 It provides a user-friendly interface for orchestrating and automating infrastructure tasks, making it easier for developers and teams to streamline workflows and reduce manual errors.
 With its integration capabilities and scalable design, Semaphore UI offers a centralized and efficient solution for infrastructure management.
-[GCP Marketplace: Semaphore UI ](https://console.cloud.google.com/marketplace/product/server-build-415714/semaphore-ui-ansible-opentofu)
+[Azure Marketplace: Semaphore UI ]()

 Note:
 ------